 TQM is especially relevant for the office of finance.
 I started using the term “continuous accounting” several years ago to describe a technology-supported approach to managing finance and accounting organizations that embraces TQM principles.

 Today, technology enables finance and accounting departments to build quality into their processes.
 By automating data movements and process management, technology can maintain data integrity from the beginning to the end of the process.
 Doing so eliminates the need to check and reconcile accounting numbers, which is required when data is rekeyed manually or moved and transformed using spreadsheets.
-In addition, organizations increasingly will use artificial intelligence to highlight Ventana_Research_Benchmark_Research_Office_of_Finance_05_PI_technology_Pie_190924possible errors, omissions and inconsistencies.
+In addition, organizations increasingly will use artificial intelligence to highlight possible errors, omissions and inconsistencies.
 This will substantially improve the quality of financial statements and reports.
 It also will reduce the time spent identifying the source of discrepancies and correcting them.

 There’s one serious issue preventing digital transformation, keeping departments more like a workshop than a factory: Today, the office of finance is a technology laggard.